Peace, Politics & Development

 Martin is the former associate editor and former foreign editor of The Times newspaper.
 A political journalist specialising in foreign affairs.
 He now writes for magazines including GQ, Prospect and Conde Nast Traveller.

-Winifred Ann Taylor, Baroness Taylor of Bolton, Former Minister for International Defence and Security
+Winifred Ann Taylor, Baroness Taylor of Bolton, Former Minister for International Defence and Security (UK)

 BSc Social Sciences (1969)